oracle-livelabs/database/microtx-xa-stock-broker-app/adb-provision/adb-provision.md

 ## Introduction

-This lab walks you through the steps to quickly provision Oracle Autonomous Database (Autonomous Transaction Processing [ATP]) on Oracle Cloud.
+This lab walks you through the steps to quickly provision Oracle Autonomous Transaction Processing Serverless (ATP-S) on Oracle Cloud.
 You will use this database in the subsequent labs of this workshop.
-For this lab, you must create two ATP instances.
-One ATP instance acts as a resource manager for the Core Banking service and Branch Banking Service.
-The other ATP instance acts as resource manager for the Stock Broker service.
+For this lab, you must create two ATP-S instances.
+One ATP-S instance acts as a resource manager for the Core Banking service and Branch Banking Service.
+The other ATP-S instance acts as resource manager for the Stock Broker service.
 Run the tasks in this lab in the remote desktop to create the database instances and download the database wallets within the remote desktop.
 When you directly download the wallet files in the remote desktop environment, you do not need to copy the wallet files from outside the environment.

 Estimated lab time: 20 minutes

 ### Objectives

-* Provision two new ATP instances.
+* Provision two new ATP-S instances.
-* Download the wallet file for each ATP instance.
+* Download the wallet file for each ATP-S instance.
 * Create tables with sample values for the Core Banking, Branch Banking, and Stock Broker services.

 ### Prerequisites

 * This lab requires completion of the **Get Started** section in the Contents menu on the left.

-## Task 1: Choose ATP from the Services Menu
+## Task 1: Choose ATP-S from the Services Menu

 1. Log in to the Oracle Cloud, as shown in the previous lab.
 2. Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.